 - Baking powder - a leavening agent that gives this bread its rise

-- Butter or coconut or avocado oil – There’s nothing like buttery bread!
+- Butter – or coconut or avocado oil for paleo or Whole30 – keeps the bread moist and soft

-- Vanilla extract – Use pure vanilla extract rather than vanilla flavoring, which is artificially flavored.
+- Vanilla extract – I like to use pure vanilla extract rather than vanilla flavoring, which is artificially flavored.
 Real extract just tastes so much better.

-- Nuts and seeds - These are optional, but I love my loaf with chopped pecans.
-For a nice variation, use Maple Bourbon Candied Pecans.
-Top with pumpkin seeds (pepitas)
+- Nuts and seeds – these are optional, but I love to add chopped pecans.
+For a nice variation, use Maple Bourbon Candied Pecans and top the loaf with pumpkin seeds (pepitas)

 Coconut flour substitutions